zigster64/zigster64/README.md

 - ⚡ [ZLS](https://github.com/zigster64/zls)  ZLS Language Server
 - ⚡ [Zig Language](https://github.com/zigster64/zig)  Zig language and compiler

+🌱
+Here is a list of private Zig projects that are WIP - to be released when I get some time to work on them

+Zig backend components for HTMX

+- [htmx.auth.zig](https://github.com/zigster64/htmx.auth.zig) ..
+An easy to use OAUTH2 flow for HTMX apps in Zig
+- [htmx.datatable.zig](https://github.com/zigster64/htmx.datatable.zig)  ..
+A HTMX Datatable component for Zig
+- [htmx.layout.zig](https://github.com/zigster64/htmx.layout.zig) ..
+A HTMX Layout component for Zig
+- [htmx.forms.zig](https://github.com/zigster64/htmx.forms.zig) ..
+A HTMX Forms component for Zig

 <!--
 **zigster64/zigster64** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.